Three Goals Every Christian Should Make For the New Year

 It is far better to spend 15 minutes of earnest and effective prayer than an hour in carrying on about nothing.

-The best way to move toward the goal of praying more each day is to weekly increase the amount of time you are spending in prayer.
+The best way to move toward the goal of praying more each day is to slowly increase the amount of time you are spending in prayer.

 And don’t forget to spend some of that time in silence, teaching yourself to listen for God’s voice – because He wants to speak to you, too.